Are Colds and Flu Coming Back?

 Explanations for last year’s plummeting numbers could include the record number of flu vaccines distributed, and COVID-19 mitigation measures that included wearing face masks, staying home, washing hands, and practicing physical distancing, the CDC says.

 As colds and flu return this fall—and Delta or other new coronavirus variants continue to circulate—there could be confusion and even panic, since some of these illnesses share COVID-19 symptoms.
-Both COVID-19 and flu can cause cough, shortness of breath, runny or stuffy nose, fatigue, sore throat, and even loss of taste or smell (although the latter is more frequent with COVID-19).
+Both COVID-19 and flu, for example, can cause cough, shortness of breath, runny or stuffy nose, fatigue, sore throat, and even loss of taste or smell (although the latter is more frequent with COVID-19).

 Some pre-pandemic illnesses have returned already